 2. Planning Directions – June 2015–August 2016

 In the fall of 2015, BCIT’s Campus Development Division began an initial engagement process to identify Emerging Directions and Priorities for the Campus Plan to consider.
 This included an online Campus Community Priorities survey which gathered input from students, staff, faculty, and alumni from November 16 to December 11, 2015.
-For a summary of the survey results, see Campus Plan Priorities Survey.

 3. Community engagement (Phase 1) – October–November 2017

 A series of engagements events (Open Houses and Pop-up Surveys) at the Burnaby and Downtown Campus.